Industry Expertise · May 15, 2024

 How interprofessional collaboration benefits healthcare providers

 Healthcare providers can also benefit from increased collaboration.
-A study that analyzed interprofessional teamwork during the COVID-19 pandemic showed that healthcare workers responding to crises feel a sense of closeness and empowerment when communication and trust are high.
+A National Library of Medicine study by the National Center for Biotechnology Information analyzed interprofessional teamwork during the COVID-19 pandemic showed that healthcare workers responding to crises feel a sense of closeness and empowerment when communication and trust are high.
 This increased job satisfaction fostered strong collective leadership and staff resilience, allowing providers to better navigate the crises they faced.

 Despite the benefits, there are still several barriers to increasing collaboration in healthcare.
 Overcoming them is critical to providers' personal health, team success and better patient outcomes.